arturomoncadatorres/cookiecutter-pypackage/README.md

 ## :gift_heart: Contributing
 If this template doesn't match your use case, feel free to check these other [Cookiecutters for Python packages](https://github.com/audreyr/cookiecutter-pypackage#not-exactly-what-you-want).
 Moreover, feel free to fork the current one to create your own version.
 [Feedback](https://github.com/arturomoncadatorres/cookiecutter-pypackage/issues) and [pull requests](https://github.com/arturomoncadatorres/cookiecutter-pypackage/pulls) for improving this Cookiecutter are always welcome!

+I would love to know if you found this Cookiecutter useful or if you used it in one of your projects.
+[Drop me a line on Twitter (@amoncadatorres)](http://www.twitter.com/amoncadatorres)!